π π π π π π π π π π π

 so i stopped. and i started drawing again. and i started getting more and more interested in biology and science. and it felt so, so good.

-and that's what i did. i enrolled in university for a biology degree and my worldview grew so a lot. i learned many things, made new friends, got a little better at drawing, and... and then, i started making music again. but that's not it, i WANTED to make music.
+and then i made a choice. i said to myself: βi don't want to make music for a living, i want to make music only if i want to, and if i don't enjoy the process then i will stopβ¦ and i'm going to study biology, yeah.βand that's what i did. i enrolled in university for a biology degree and my worldview grew so a lot. i learned many things, made new friends, got a little better at drawing, and... and then, i started making music again. but that's not it, i WANTED to make music.
 THAT was the achievement. i wanted to create just out of love for the craft !!then, at one point i started uploading my creations to youtube, and 9 months after finishing with music for bugs it blew up and so many people found my art. i was stunned by how many humans around the world enjoyed it. it was wonderful and it gave me more courage to keep creating more and more, and it also made me appreciate me and my work a lot more !!

-it also reminded me how beautiful human beings can be and how much love we can spread because omg that album got soooo many kind and sweet comments <3
+it also reminded me how beautiful human beings can be and how much love we can spread because omg that album got soooo many kind and sweet comments <3then i kept exploring sounds and experimenting with new ideas and now, ironically, i'm making a living out of this ??? life sure has its twists.

 it's pretty strange. i can now spend my days working on concept albums and going to university to study biology, getting enough money from my art to support my studies.